 According to the City’s Rental Ordinance (Rental Inspection and Property Licensing Act, RIPLA), effective November 16, 2021, it is unlawful for any person to own, operate, or maintain a single-family or multiple household Dwelling in Madison as a rental property without a current and valid Rental License issued by the City for each separate location.
 It is also unlawful for any person to occupy any such Dwelling that does not have a current and valid Rental License.

 If an Owner sells or otherwise conveys his/her interest in a home for which a Rental License is currently issued, the original Owner must notify the City within 30 days after such a sale or conveyance.
-If the new Owner is reletting the property, he/she is required to adhere to the Rental Permitting procedures as stated in the Rental Inspection and Property Licensing Act, (RIPLA).
+If the new Owner is reletting the property, he/she must adhere to the Rental Permitting procedures as stated in the Rental Inspection and Property Licensing Act (RIPLA).